Nūr (Islam)

 Nūr (النور) is a term in Islamic context referring to the "cold light of the night" or "heatless light" i.e. the light of the moon.
 This light is used as a symbol for "God's guidance" and "knowledge", a symbol of mercy in contrast to Nar, which refers to the diurnal solar "hot light" i.e. fire.
 In the Quran, God is stated to be "the light (Nūr) of the heavens and the earth" (Verse of Light).
 Many classical commentators on the Quran compare this to God illuminating the world with understanding, not taken literally.
 The first and foremost to representatively stand to the concept of nūr muḥammadī (the essence of Muhammad) being the quintessence of everything was Sayyid Abdul Qadir Gilani, who described this idea in his book Sirr ul Asrar.
 This concept was then preached by his disciples.
 One of Sayyid Abdul Qadir Gilani's disciples was the Andalusian scholar Abu Bakr ibn al-Arabi, who categorized nūr into different levels of understanding from the most profound to the most mundane.
 Shias believe nūr, in the sense of inner esoteric understanding, is inherited through the Imams, who in turn communicate it to the people.

-Quran
+In the Quran

 The word nūr comes from the same root as the Hebrew Ohr, the primal light described in the Book of Genesis that was created at the beginning.
 In Aramaic the term nūr means fire.
 In Aramaic it became associated with igniting candles, shifting the term to the meaning of fire, while in Arabic nūr became light.

 The word nūr, or its derivatives, occurs forty-nine times in the Quran.
 It is used in reference to God, Muhammad, the Quran, the Book, the Torah, the moon and the faithful men and women.

 Al-nur is often used in contrast with zulumat (darkness) in terms that describe movement from darkness into light, and from ignorance into faith.

 The word nūr is also used in eight basic referential meanings: